jmwanny/JMAustria_WebPortfolio/README.md

 # 🌐 Juan Miguel Austria — Web Portfolio

 Welcome to my personal web portfolio!
 I'm **Juan Miguel Austria** a 2nd-year Bachelor of Science in Information Technology (BSIT) student, passionate about web development, UI/UX design, and interactive user experiences.
+Im currently learning all the skills I have and exapnding them.
+I hope to get 5 stars on all of my skills confidently by graduation.

 This website showcases my:
 - Skills and programming languages